phatak-dev/blog/_posts/2020-03-20-test-containers-scala.md

 {% endhighlight %}

 As you can see, we are running two containers.
-One containers is for our mysql and other one is for lifecycle managements.
+One containers is for our mysql and other one is for life cycle management.
 These containers automatically go away once test cases are done.

 ### Reusing Containers in Test Suite